kfatehi/modmail/README.md

 This is a Gmail wrapper with extreme moddability.
 It's a lot like Mailplane except that it's open source, crossplatform, and built with Electron.

-Anyone with some javascript knowledge can create their own mods by creating the appopriate files under `src/mods`.
-See the `gpg` module for examples.

 ## Features

 * Modding engine